pryv/dev-site/source/faq-infra.md

 Using the web role, apps can be served on any path from https://sw.${DOMAIN}/...

-This is done by addding the following `location` clause in the `pryv/nginx/conf/site.conf` file:
+This is done by adding the following `location` clause in the `pryv/nginx/conf/site.conf` file:

 ```
 server {